The Undergraduate Research Journal

 The Journal contains the following sections:

 The Journal provides an educational experience in writing for publication and the peer review process.
-Our student authors research, write, or produce works of their own intellectual or creative endeavours.
-Experts in the field review these works, and provide meaningful, constructive feedback.
-Student authors gain vital experience revising drafts to produce a polished work that reflects the adacemic and creative standards at AUC.
+Our student authors research, write, or produce works of their own intellectual or creative endeavors.
+AUC undergraduate students review these works, and provide meaningful, constructive feedback under the guidance of the faculty editorial board.
+Student authors and reviewers gain vital experience revising drafts to produce a polished work that reflects the academic and creative standards at AUC.

 URJe is maintained jointly by the Office for Undergraduate Research and the School of Libraries and Learning Technologies at the American University of Cairo.